tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what should I do when I'm angry with my children?
 - what did you like the most, and least, about your parents?
 - what was the funniest thing you ever saw your children do?
+- did you and mom carefully plan how to raise us, or did you improvise?
 - do you think you were too strict with your children?